-Over the last decade plus, the number of exchange-traded funds, or ETFs, has increased over ten-fold.
+Over the last decade plus, the number of exchange-traded funds, or ETFs, has increased exponentially.

 Many investors are looking to exchange-traded funds these days as an alternative to owning individual stocks and mutual funds.